-There are many crews at the festival and each has a staff member.
+There are many crews at the festival and each has a staff member or “Chief”.
 The jobs vary, and require adults 18 years and older.
-The time required of a staff member is more than of a crew member.
-Crew members are required to work 10 hours during, before or after the festival.
-The staff member organizes the crew, schedules the crew and does the job that needs to be done without regard to hours.
+The time required of a Chief is more than of a crew member.
+Crew members work a total of 10 hours during, before or after the festival.
+The Chief organizes the crew, schedules the crew and does the job that needs to be done without regard to hours.
 A junior crew member is a child of parents that are volunteering and can range from 10 to 18 years.

 Performer Hospitality: This job takes place during the festival and involves helping the performers with their needs and providing security and privacy.
 The volunteer helps them with transportation, instruments, performance areas, geographic areas, motel assignments and product sales.
 Performers check in and return often to rest and pick up instruments.
 This is a public relations job representing the organization.